Parquetry Floor Drying

 Air movers were placed on the parquetry floor as well as the subfloors of the bedrooms, to create air movement to draw out the water into the air.
 This too was fed into the dehumidifiers to process the moisture out.

 After the equipment was installed, daily monitoring of the drying process was undertaken.
 This was done by establishing 15 test points around the parquetry floor using a moisture meter with a hammer probe to measure moisture content.
-The monitoring of WME in the floor, helped inform the technicians of the progress of the drying, and where to relocate or remove= drying plates.
+The monitoring of WME in the floor helped inform the technicians of the progress of the drying, and where to relocate or remove= drying plates.

 As a result, the visible cupping was significantly reduced and bedrooms were ready to have carpet and underlay installed.
-The moisture content in the floors and walls were in acceptable drying standards and after a month of further acclamation, the client will be able to sand down and seal the floor surface to a pre-loss condition.
+The moisture content in the floors and walls was in acceptable drying standards and after a month of further acclamation, the client will be able to sand down and seal the floor surface to a pre-loss condition.